spacedriveapp/spacedrive/CONTRIBUTING.md

 To resolve this issue:

-- Install Xcode from the Mac App Store.
+- Install Xcode from the macOS App Store or directly from [here](https://xcodereleases.com/) (requires Apple Account).
 - Run `xcode-select -s /Applications/Xcode.app/Contents/Developer`.
   This command will use Xcode's developer tools instead of macOS's default tools.